History In Progress Uganda is an initiative of artists Andrea Stultiens (NL/UG) and Canon Griffin (UG).

-The photographs on this website have been made available to you by passion and dedication.
+The photographs and other materials on this website have been made available to you through passion and dedication.
 We are happy to know from feedback that they serve people who follow us in different ways.
 They are added to memories, they create historical awareness and inform research.
 You are invited to support our work by donating through the Paypal link below.
 All resources are used to add more materials to the digital collection and to improve its accessibility.

 The history of photography in Uganda started during the second half of the 19th century.
 Initially photographs were exclusively made by explorers, missionaries and, later, the colonial administration.
 Early 20th century locally run photo-studios started to appear, mostly operated by members of the Asian community in Uganda.